-Winners and Losers for College Football's Opening Weekend
+Winners and Losers of College Football's Opening Weekend

 But after taking a 19-7 lead, Rice's offense vanished.
 The Owls had seven consecutive drives of fewer than 30 yards, only one of which resulted in a score.
 Meanwhile, Prairie View scored 28 points in the span of 16 minutes, forcing the Owls to come from behind to get the win.

-Rice only out-gained Prairie View by 13 yards, and it had a nightmare of a time trying to move the ball through the air, averaging just 3.6 yards per attempt.
+Rice only outgained Prairie View by 13 yards, and it had a nightmare of a time trying to move the ball through the air, averaging just 3.6 yards per attempt.

 To be fair, Emmanuel Esukpa had a great game, rushing 32 times for 173 yards and a touchdown.
 The junior had not previously rushed for more than 56 yards in a game in his college career.
-But it wasn't exactly an encouraging start for an offense that will be facing one of the most unstoppable defensive forces in the nation in Week 2—Houston's Ed Oliver.
+But it wasn't exactly an encouraging start for an offense that will be facing one of the most unstoppable defensive forces in the nation in Week 2: Houston's Ed Oliver.

 Winner: Passing Games in Fort Collins

-After two years as the starting quarterback for Hawai'i, Dru Brown transferred to Oklahoma State this offseason.
+After two years as the starting quarterback for Hawaii, Dru Brown transferred to Oklahoma State this offseason.

-After three years as the starting quarterback for Colorado State, Nick Stevens ran out of eligibility at the end of the 2017 campaign.
+Nick Stevens, who spent three years as the starting quarterback for Colorado State, ran out of eligibility at the end of the 2017 campaign.

-As a result, this Mountain West Conference season opener featured a pair of QBs—Cole McDonald for Hawai'i and K.J.
+As a result, this Mountain West Conference season opener featured a pair of QBs—Cole McDonald for Hawaii and K.J.
 Carta-Samuels for Colorado State—who had a combined total of 332 career passing yards.

 They had nearly triple that amount in this game alone.

 Initially, McDonald was the undisputed star.
-The sophomore was unstoppable as Hawai'i jumped out to a 37-7 lead.
+The sophomore was unstoppable as Hawaii jumped out to a 37-7 lead.
 He finished with 418 passing yards, 96 rushing yards and five total touchdowns.
 According to Sports Reference, that is just the 14th time since 2000 that a player has had at least 400 passing yards, 90 rushing yards and five scores in a game.
 Even Lamar Jackson only did it once in his career.

-As Colorado State mounted a furious (and ultimately futile) comeback attempt, Carta-Samuels put on quite the show, too.
+As Colorado State mounted a furious comeback attempt, Carta-Samuels put on quite the show too.
 The graduate transfer from Washington threw for 537 yards and five touchdowns—a feat made even more incredible when you remember the Rams no longer have phenom wide receiver Michael Gallup.
-It wasn't quite enough, though, as Hawai'i won 43-34 in the end.
+It wasn't quite enough, though, as Hawaii won 43-34.

 In the past two seasons, there were only two games in which one team had at least 525 passing yards and the other had at least 400.
-Both of those games involved Baker Mayfield, as it was Oklahoma at Oklahoma State last year and Oklahoma at Texas Tech in 2016.
+Both of those games involved Baker Mayfield (Oklahoma at Oklahoma State last year and Oklahoma at Texas Tech in 2016).

 You expect that type of offensive explosion in those Big 12 games, but shame on these defenses for getting lit up by a pair of guys who combined to attempt 19 passes in 2017.

-Loser: New Mexico State's First-Half Offense
+Loser: New Mexico State's 1st-Half Offense

 In 2017, New Mexico State played in a bowl game for the first time since 1960.
-However, after losing the starting quarterback, the primary running back and the star wide receiver, it felt like a safe bet the Aggies would take a step backward on offense.
+However, after losing the starting quarterback, the primary running back and the star wide receiver, it felt like a safe bet the Aggies would take a step back on offense.

-But there's a fine line between "a step backward" and "hopelessly unable to accomplish anything."
+But there's a fine line between "a step back" and "hopelessly unable to accomplish anything."

 One half into the 2018 season, Wyoming's defense had New Mexico State looking like the latter.
 The Aggies had eight yards of total offense in the first 30 minutes.